spellbooks/ruby-discord-telegram-bot-boilerplate/README.md

 | Quick start        | Ready-to-use project structure with `.env` setup |
 | Modular & testable | Commands separated, testable with RSpec          |
 | Scalable           | Easy to add new commands and integrations        |

-## License

-MIT License — feel free to use, modify, and redistribute.